 Saturday: City Centre and Eldon Square

-As I had several errands to run on Saturday, I took the opportunity to walk up through the city centre to the Great North Museum, and back through Eldon Square.
-Newcastle City Centre is bustling with people on a Saturday, all busy shopping and - like me - running errands.
+I love taking the opportunity to walk up through the city centre to the Great North Museum, and back through Eldon Square.
+In normal times, Newcastle City Centre is bustling with people on a Saturday, all busy shopping and - like me - running errands.
 I love to listen to the buskers, take my time visiting shops, and appreciate being outside without having to rush.

 Sunday: Grainger Town and Quayside